kateyharris/MechaCar_Statistical_Analysis/README.md

 - Vehicle Length and ground clearnce provided a non-random amount of variance to the mpg values in the dataset.
-- Theslope of the linear model can not be considered to be zero.
+- The slope of the linear model can not be considered to be zero.
 Why or why not?
 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 ## Summary Statistics on Suspension Coils